 With the lowest oil and gas prices since 2009 and the disappearance of work floor-based knowledge, cost-cutting has become a priority for many companies in the industry.
-Research by Lloyd’s Register Energy shows that the reduction of costs is the main objective for 43 percent of organizations in the oil and gas industry.
-Meanwhile, improvement in operational efficiency, directly related to the cost, scored 44 percent.
+Research by Lloyd’s Register Energy shows that reducing costs is the main objective for 43 percent of organizations in the oil and gas industry.
+Meanwhile, improvement in operational efficiency, directly related to the price, scored 44 percent.

-I believe, going forward, that investment in innovation is the best way to save.
+I believe, in the future, that investment in innovation is the best way to save.
 First, sow and then harvest.
 While the crisis of the last few years can now be left to the history books, it has left its mark.
-Back then, there was too much resting on laurels, which allowed us to be overtaken, suddenly, by events.
+There was too much resting on laurels back then, which allowed us to be overtaken, suddenly, by events.
 Now is the time for catching up.
 In modern industry, digital technology is most often responsible for cost reduction.
-I find several additional developments to also be promising.
+I find several additional developments also to be promising.
 My top four:

 Every oil and gas factory is an ICT company: